TicoVac Vaccine Description

 Pfizer's TBE vaccine protects known subtypes of the TBE virus in both children (from one year of age) and adults, including the European, Siberian, and Far Eastern subtypes.

-At Pfizer, Inc., we apply science and our global resources to bring therapies to people that extend and significantly improve their lives.
-We strive to set the standard for quality, safety, and value in the discovery, development, and manufacture of health care products, including innovative medicines and vaccines.
+At New York-based Pfizer, Inc., 'we apply science and our global resources to bring therapies to people that extend and significantly improve their lives.
+We strive to set the standard for quality, safety, and value in the discovery, development, and manufacture of health care products, including innovative medicines and vaccines.'

 TicoVac Vaccine Indication